iREACH-UBC/CCAS-Facility-Reports/docs/tutorial/adding_a_location.md

 indoor sensor ID, and file name of the facility photo that you uploaded, following the format of the other locations.
 Note that sensor IDs are characters, but indoor sensor IDs can alse be integers.
-Also note that you only need to add the facility file name, and not the full directory.
+Also note that you only need to add the photo file name, and not the full directory.